 - Quick Filters – a separate quick filter card is available for every field in the view.
 Use these cards to easily include and exclude values from the view without having to open the Filter dialog box.

 - Marks – contains a mark selector where you can specify the mark type as well as the Path, Shape, Text, Color, Size, Angle, and Level of Detail shelves.
-The availability of these shelves are dependent on the fields in the view.
+The availability of these shelves is dependent on the fields in the view.

 - Title – contains the title for the view.
 Double-click this card to modify the title.